francojposa/personal-site/_resources_dev_setup_guides/java-setup-macos.md

 ### Install OpenJDK

-We are going to use OpenJDK and not Oracle's JDK.
-You could write a very long book on why this is correct and morally good choice, and I am sure someone has.
-The short version is "FOSS good, Oracle bad", even though Oracle contributes to the OpenJDK project.
-Like I said, it would be a long book.

-Anyway:
+With a preference towards FOSS, we are going to use OpenJDK and not Oracle's JDK.

 ```
 % brew install openjdk